 FPI's businesses are organized, managed and internally reported as seven operating segments based on products and services.
 These segments are Agribusiness, Clothing and Textiles, Electronics, Fleet, Office Furniture, Recycling, and Services.
 FPI is not dependent on any single product as a primary revenue source; however, it is currently predominately dependent on the federal government market for the sale of its products and services.
+FPI's sales for fiscal year 2020, were greatly impacted by the COVID-19 pandemic.
+Prior to the pandemic, net sales for the first 6 months of the year totaled nearly \$231 million, or approximately 64% of the annual total.
+After the pandemic, sales for the last 6 months plummeted to just \$132 million or 36% of the total.

-FPI's net sales for the fiscal years ended September 30, 2019 and 2018 for each of its business segments is presented for comparative purposes:
+FPI's net sales for the fiscal years ended September 30, 2020 and 2019 for each of its business segments is presented for comparative purposes: